 Flexibility

 Now, if I had to pick one area where we excel, it is flexibility.
 We can live where we want, work when we want, be academic or private, and see patients or not see patients as we wish.
-I can’t think of any other specialties with the far-reaching flexibility that we have for types of work as a radiologist.
+I can’t think of any other specialties with our far-reaching flexibility for types of work as a radiologist.
 We can live and work in the country or the city.
 You can work on the weekends only or during the nights or days.
 Or, we can rarely see a patient again (especially as a teleradiologist!)

 In this department, we beat out pretty much all the specialties.
 Not one even comes close to radiology when it comes to flexibility!
 I would have to give this criterion an A+.